bmpbos/sparsedossa/README.md

 $ synthetic_datasets_script.R -f 150 -n 180 -i 2 -k 0.02 -p 10
 ```

+The result of this run can be found [here](https://www.dropbox.com/s/l2lncawr7cwlqnc/second_example.pcl?dl=0).
 As an example, we visualize the spiked dataset with a binary metadatum and a continuous metadatum:

 ![Figure3.jpg](https://bitbucket.org/repo/89po5a/images/1496043776-Figure3.jpg)

 You can also simulate dataset with feature-feature correlation only.
-Assume each spiked feature is correlated with two other randomly selected features and 10 of the features are spiked:
+Assume each spiked feature is correlated with two other randomly selected features and 10 of the features are spiked (see [here](https://www.dropbox.com/s/r36pws7udpamwqp/third_example.pcl?dl=0) for the result):

 ```
 #!cmd